drachenwald/insulae-draconis/activities/armoured-combat/authorisation.md

 As a fighter you need to check that you can answer the following to be sure you're ready to take the test:

-- Do you know the basic rules of heavy combat? (<a href="http://www.sca.org/officers/marshal/docs/index.html">Rules on the SCA website</a>)
+- Do you know the basic rules of heavy combat? (<a href="https://www.sca.org/marshal_handbook/">Rules on the SCA website</a>)
-- Do you know where to find up to date rules and changes? (<a href="http://sca.org/officers/marshal/ann.html">Periodic Rules Updates</a>)
+- Do you know where to find up to date rules and changes
 - Are you wearing correct armour?
 - Do you  know a basic shot?
 - Can you safely withstand an attack?